Elisabeth L. Marchant, Founder and CEO

 A graduate of Emory University, Wyche has been active in the Atlanta community through such groups as The Trust for Public Land, the Atlanta Botanical Garden and the Alzheimer’s Society of Atlanta.
 In 2008, she was named one of The Top 25 Atlanta’s to Watch by Atlanta Business magazine.

 Janece Shaffer brings more than 20 years of communications, marketing and professional writing experience to her position as senior editor of Womenetics.

 Most recently, Shaffer spent nine years as national director of communications with The NAMES Project Foundation, the international caretaker of The AIDS Memorial Quilt, where she worked to forward the mission of the Nobel Prize-nominated memorial.

 In addition to her work in the field of communications, Shaffer is an award-winning, professionally produced playwright who has spent the last decade creating powerful, honest and often humorous works about women – women as professionals, as mothers, as wives and as friends.
 Her plays have been produced in theatres across the country.

 Shaffer holds a bachelor’s degree in journalism from the University of Georgia and a master’s degree in communications from Georgia State University.
 She serves on the advisory board of the Alliance Theatre and is the co-founder of Overture, a program that works to introduce high school students to professional theatre.

-Stephanie Proft, Editorial Assistant
+Stephanie Proft, Assistant Editor